Smart Export Guarantee (SEG)

 To confirm their status, all licensed electricity suppliers must notify Ofgem by 14 February each year, whether in the next SEG year they will be a:

-• Non-SEG Licensee - if neither of the above two options apply, the supplier is a non-SEG licensee.
-This means they can still choose to make export payments to generators but are not bound by the SEG arrangements.
+- Non-SEG Licensee - if neither of the options above apply, the supplier is a non-SEG licensee.
+This means they can still choose to make export payments to generators but are not bound by the SEG arrangements

-The status of a supplier, notified to Ofgem, will then apply for the duration of the relevant SEG year (1 April - 31 March).
+The status of a supplier, notified to Ofgem, will then apply for the duration of the relevant SEG year, from 1 April to 31 March.
 SEG licensees will be bound by the SEG arrangements for the rest of the SEG year, as a result.
 Each year, electricity suppliers will need to go through the same notification process to confirm their status under the SEG to Ofgem.